xts2002/demo-ci/README.md

 ## Credits

-This guide was conceptualized and originally written by **Rodrigo Brito**, an MSc student in DCC/UFMG in Feb/2020, under the advisement of **Prof. Marco Túlio Valente**.
-This guide was translated and adapted to English by **Prof. Henrique Rocha**, at Loyola University Maryland, in Nov/2021.
+This exercise was created by **Rodrigo Brito**, an MSc student in DCC/UFMG in Feb/2020, under the advisement of **Prof. Marco Túlio Valente**.
+It was translated and adapted to English by **Prof. Henrique Rocha**, at Loyola University Maryland, in Nov/2021.